-In Europe in 2011, 9 countries had impairment laws like DUID, 13 countries had zero-tolerance laws, and 6 countries combined these two approaches into a two-tier system, with three impairment-law countries planning on adding zero tolerance laws (Verstraete et al., 2011).
+In Europe in 2016, 10 countries had impairment laws like DUID, 10 countries had zero tolerance laws, 2 countries had a per se limit for some drugs, and 4 countries had impairment laws for some drugs and zero tolerance laws for other drugs (EMCDDA, 2017).

-The United Kingdom appears to be moving to a zero tolerance law for more than a dozen illegal drugs (Ellis, 2014).
+In 2015, the United Kingdom introduced very low per se limits for illegal drugs, including marijuana and cocaine, and eight prescription drugs (Department for Transport, 2015).
 Per se limits for some 20 drugs have been established in Norway